 Review summary: Canon 40D vs Nikon D7000

 So how do things add up?
 Is there a clear favorite between the Canon 40D and the Nikon D7000?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 40D:

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.